auth0/auth0-oidc-client-net/docs-source/documentation/getting-started/authentication.md

 ### For iOS

-For iOS applications, the process is fairly similar, but you need a few extra steps:
+For iOS applications, the process is similar, but you also need to register the URL Scheme.

-1. You initiate the authentication process the same way as for Windows applications, by calling @Auth0.OidcClient.Auth0Client.LoginAsync(System.Object) inside your view controller:

-    ```csharp
-    var loginResult = await client.LoginAsync();
-    ```

-2. After a user has logged in, Auth0 will redirect to the callback URL in your application.
-You need to handle the incoming link to your `AppDelegate` and resume the login flow of the Auth0 OIDC Client by calling the `Send` method of the `ActivityMediator` singleton, passing along the url sent in.
-This will allow the Auth0 OIDC Client library to complete the authentication process:

-    ```csharp
-    using Auth0.OidcClient;

-    [Register("AppDelegate")]
-    public class AppDelegate : UIApplicationDelegate
-    {
-        public override bool OpenUrl(UIApplication application, NSUrl url, string sourceApplication, NSObject annotation)
-        {
-            ActivityMediator.Instance.Send(url.AbsoluteString);

-            return true;
-        }
-    }
-    ```

-3. Finally, you also need to ensure that you have registered the URL Scheme.
-To do that follow these steps
+1. Register the URL Scheme as follows:

     * Open your application's `Info.plist` file in Visual Studio for Mac, and go to the **Advanced** tab.
     * Under **URL Types**, click the **Add URL Type** button
     * Set the **Identifier** as `Auth0`, the **URL Schemes** the same as your application's **Bundle Identifier**, and the **Role** as `None`